Embracing Contradiction: Theoretical Inconsistency Will Not Impede the Road of Building Responsible AI Systems: Recommendations and Future Directions

-As we discussed in Section \ref{sec:normal}, each metric represents a diversified interpretation behind it.
-We recommend that all Responsible AI evaluations should capture the normative assumptions embedded in each metric.
-This proposal builds on the success of Model Cards \cite{Mitchell_2019}, which aimed to foster transparency in model reporting by detailing intended use cases, evaluation conditions, and ethical considerations.
-Similarly, Data Statements \cite{bender2018data} provided schema for documenting data set creation rationale, demographic coverage, and limitations, helping practitioners understand what system behavior can (and cannot) be trusted to generalize.
-We suggest adapting these principles into a “Metric Provenance Sheet”, a structured documentation explaining what each metric measures, its limitations, and which stakeholder values it reflects or omits.
-We expect this explicit normative tracking will improve interpretability when models excel in one metric but falter in another, promoting stakeholder trust through transparency and accountability \cite{chmielinski2024the}.
+\paragraph{Documenting Normative Assumptions and Empirical Levels of Inconsistency.} We recommend all Responsible AI evaluations to document (i) the \emph{normative assumptions} behind each metric and (ii) the \emph{observed levels of inconsistency} among metrics.
+We propose (i) builds on the success of Model Cards \cite{Mitchell_2019}, which aimed to foster transparency in model reporting by detailing intended use cases, evaluation conditions, and ethical considerations and Data Statements \cite{bender2018data}, which provided schema for documenting data set creation rationale, demographic coverage, and limitations to help practitioners understand what system behavior can (and cannot) be trusted to generalize.
+One can adapt these two prototypes into a concise “Metric Provenance Sheet” that states what aspect of the concept of interest each metric means to measure, what it omits, and which stakeholder values it manages to reflect~\cite{alkhamissi2025hireanthropologistrethinkingculture,zhao-etal-2025-sphere}.
+For (ii), one can report the empirical \emph{level of inconsistency} without endorsing the tolerance.
+This level of inconsistency includes magnitude (e.g., gaps, ratios, dominance gaps on the Pareto frontier), directionality (whether metrics are mostly aligned or mostly opposed and under which modeling/data regimes), locality (which subpopulations or slices drive the divergence), and sensitivity (how levels change under alternative labeling, features, or constraints)~\cite{holstein2019improving}.
+This systematic documentation makes theoretically inconsistent metrics \emph{auditable and comparable} across deployments, clarifies trade-offs without pre-judging them, and supports transparent negotiation of priorities among stakeholders.

 \paragraph{Testing Human–Metric Interaction Empirically.}